Craving certain foods when pregnant is very common for moms to be.

 Generally most mothers-to-be experience cravings fairly early in their pregnancy, typically during the first trimester.

-For many women cravings often peak during the second trimester, although it should be noted that they can occur at any point during your pregnancy.
+For many women (myself included), they often peak during the second trimester, although it should be noted that cravings can occur at any point during your pregnancy.

-Below we’ve listed some of the most popular cravings, what they mean and what your body is trying to tell you.
+Below we’ve listed 14 of the most popular ones, what they mean and what your body is trying to tell you.

 Craving Apples During Pregnancy

-As the saying goes, an apple a day keeps the doctor away, and if you’re craving apples while pregnant there’s a good reason.
+As the saying goes, an apple a day keeps the doctor away, and if you are wanting apples while pregnant there’s a good reason.